 The Beardsley Limner was an itinerant artist who worked along the old Boston Post Road, in Connecticut and Massachusetts, from about 1785 to 1805.
 He executed some of the most striking naive portraits in New England, and was given the name The Beardsley Limner based on his handsome paintings of Elizabeth and Hezekiah Beardsley, c.
 1785-1790.

 Recently it has been argued that The Beardsley Limner and a Connecticut pastelist, Sarah Perkins, were one and the same.
 While some stylistic similarities exist between the two, there are sufficient differences to raise questions about this identification.
 To date no documentation of The Beardsley Limner's identity has been found in any of the sitters' records.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Schloss, Christine Skeeles.
 "The Beardsley Limner."
 In Lipman and Armstrong 1980, 13-17.